marc-cr1810/zephyr/ideas.md

 - **Developer feedback**: What features would be most useful?
 - **Use case analysis**: What problems need solving?
 - **Implementation complexity**: Balance effort vs. benefit
-- **Language ecosystem**: What features would make GeminiLang more competitive?
+- **Language ecosystem**: What features would make Zephyr more competitive?

 ---